mazharislam/prochatbot/README.md

 ## ⚠️ Disclaimer

-This is a portfolio/demonstration project showcasing cloud architecture, AI integration, and security best practices.
-While it implements security controls, please review and customize security measures for your specific production requirements.
+This is a portfolio/demonstration project, but it's been thoroughly security-hardened with industry best practices.
+It includes:

+- ✅ Zero committed credentials (verified across git history)
+- ✅ OIDC authentication (no long-lived AWS keys)
+- ✅ Least-privilege IAM policies
+- ✅ Encrypted data storage and encrypted transit

+**For production use:** Review the [SECURITY.md](SECURITY.md) audit and adapt controls to your specific compliance requirements (SOC 2, GDPR, etc.).
+Security is contextual and adjustment may be needed for your threat model and regulatory environment.

 ---